 India is a land of mystery and romance.
 I’ve only traveled there via books like The Inheritance of Loss, but it’s on my bucket list of places to visit.
 If India is also on your travel bucket list, here are some tips for planning your vacation in Coorg.

 Coorg, India, also known as Kodagu, is one of the most breathtaking places to visit with its lush green hills, spectacular landscapes and stunning waterfalls.
-Also termed the “Scotland of India,” it attracts a large number of people every year looking to experience the magic of Coorg.
+Termed the “Scotland of India,” it attracts a large number of people every year looking to experience the magic of Coorg.

 If you are also planning a visit to this beautiful place in the Western Ghats and have already begun looking for resorts near Coorg, here are a few tips that might help you make the most of it.